reddit-economics/economics-wiki/faq_basicincome.md

 --------------------
 (by /u/mrdannyocean, /u/integralds, and /u/besttrousers)

+Basic Income, a proposal under which every person in a state gets a payment from the government, is a frequent topic of conversation.
+Below are some common questions asked about Basic Income.

 * **What’s the difference between a Universal Basic Income (UBI) and a Negative Income Tax (NIT)?**